carolisteia/parallelium-scriptures-alignment-dataset/docs/README.md

 # 📚 Documentation Overview

-This folder contains supplementary documentation for the **Parallelium** corpus.
+This folder contains supplementary documentation for the **Parallelium** dataset.
 It explains the alignment strategy, data structure, and key editorial decisions behind the dataset.

 ---